MyJooeee/cashnowTest/README.md

 Tests
 -----

-* Q1/ Install Symfony project in your local environment on a project call cashnow_test;
+* Install the Symfony project in your local environment, naming the project cashnow_test.
-* Q2/ Use your unit tests to fix some errors;
+* Use your unit tests to fix any errors.
-* Q3/ Make sure everything works and there is no typos by testing your project (use also your unit test to check some errors, and if necessary create new Unit Test).
-<br>Fixing the deprecated errors could be a very nice asset to your work
+* Ensure everything works and there are no typos by thoroughly testing your project.
+Use your unit tests to check for errors, and create new unit tests if necessary.
+Fixing deprecated errors would be a valuable addition to your work.
-* Q4/ Create a service for sending an email to the owner of the blog when you add a comment
+* Create a service for sending an email to the blog owner when a comment is added.
-* Q5/ Update Read me to explain your feature
+* Update the README to explain your feature.
-* Q6/ Send us back a zip of your project cashnow_test
+* Send us back a zip file of your cashnow_test project.

 ```bash
 cd my_project/